cosmos/interchain-security/tests/difference/core/quint_model/README.md

 The invariants I am checking are in ccv_statemachine.qnt.
 Check a single invariant by running
-`quint run --invariant INVARIANT_NAME ccv_statemachine.qnt --main CCVDefaultStateMachine`, or all invariants by running this command:
+`quint run --invariant INVARIANT_NAME ccv_statemachine.qnt --main CCVDefaultStateMachine`, or all invariants one after another with the help of the script `run_invariants.sh`.
+Each invariant takes about a minute to run.

 Invariants are as follows:
 - ValidatorUpdatesArePropagated: When a validator power update is comitted on chain, a packet containing that change in voting power is sent to all running consumers.